loremipsumdonec/optimizely-cms-models/posts/lets_play_around_with_headless/lets_play_around_with_headless_part_2.md

 ## Explore the output

 The first thing we will examine is the type of output generated when we build the project with `npm run build`.
-What you will see after you run the command is that you get a build directory that contains a set of different files, several are JavaScript with varying names.
+This command will trigger a build and create directory that contains a set of different files, several are JavaScript with varying names.

 The most important file for now is _asset-manifest.json_.
 This file contains all the information we need to continue, below is an example.